yacy/yacy_search_server/README.md

 ## Contact

-Our primary point of contact is the German forum at http://forum.yacy.net We encourage you to start a YaCy forum in your own language.
+Our primary point of contact was the German forum at http://forum.yacy.net We encourage you to start a YaCy forum in your own language.

+A chat room is available on [Gitter](https://gitter.im/yacy/yacy_search_server), which can also be reached from [Matrix.org](https://matrix.to/#/#yacy:matrix.org).

 If you have any questions, please do not hesitate to contact the maintainer:
 Send an email to Michael Christen (mc@yacy.net) with a meaningful subject